-Curating Ethics, Special Issue of the journal Philosophies - Forthcoming 2021
+Curating Ethics, Special Issue of the journal Philosophies - 2021

 Everyone curates images, objects, and sounds through digital or other means and with varying degrees of competence or skill.
 The ever-increasing popularity of this activity has led some to lament that, today, everybody is a curator.
 What was once considered a hallowed expertise has now become a commonplace activity showing that people are both subjugated to market forces and addicted to the endless process of superfluous repetition.
 Everyone indeed curates and yet this global activity has no code of practice; it is free of any institutional ethical anchoring.
 If there is no more training or schooling to help aspiring curators navigate the muddy waters of right and wrong, if there is no more expertise or professionalism to set, represent, and protect good standards of practice, and if there are no more guilds or syndications to verify, correct, and/or defend these standards, how can this activity remain in any way ethical?
 This Special Issue is concerned with how ethics play out in today’s oversaturated world.
-This Special issue includes essays by Sasha Burkhanova-Khabadze, Maggie Sava, Suzana Milevska, Mirjami Schuppert, Nanne Buurman, and yours truly.
-Below: link to the open access MDPI journal website.
-PDF of my essay will be uploaded here soon.
-ISBN: 2409-9287
+This Special issue includes essays by Sasha Burkhanova-Khabadze, Maggie Sava, Suzana Milevska, Mirjami Schuppert, and yours truly.
+ISBN: 2409-9287 PDF

 “Race and Universality: Meillassoux Meets Eze and Wiredu,” in Pli - The Warwick Journal of Philosophy, vol. 30 (2019): 49-71.